Unable to add ESXi host to vCenter Server due to error "Certificate unable to verify"

 Additional Information

-If you need to revert to the previous SSL certificate, follow the steps below:
+To revert to the previous SSL certificate, follow these steps:

 • Enable maintenance mode on ESXi host.